Choosing Healthy Cookware

 Food Storage

 Not only are the pots and pans we cook in important but the vessels we use to store our food are also important.
+Transitioning to sustainable food storage solutions is a key step towards reducing our environmental footprint.
+Reducing chemical exposure in the kitchen through the use of safer cookware and storage options is an important aspect of holistic wellness.
 You’ll want to choose safe, non toxic containers that won’t allow chemicals to leach into your food.
 Here are a few of my favorite options:

 Glass Containers

 I prefer to use glass containers as they do not leach chemicals into your food.
 Many glass containers come with plastic lids but that’s okay as long as the lid does not touch your food or even better, is made with BPA free plastic, like these.
 Even better, a glass container with a bamboo lid!
+I own this collection of Zwilling vacuum seal glass storage containers and I love how long food lasts in them!
 I also recycle glass jars and have quite a collection of mason jars that work beautifully for storing leftovers.
 Glass containers can be frozen, kept in the fridge and you can even use them to reheat your food in the microwave or toaster oven.

 Silicone Bags and Containers

 Silicone bags and containers are more recent options for safe food storage.
-They can also be placed in the fridge, freezer or in the microwave.
+Choosing food storage options with a lower environmental impact like silicone bags, supports a healthier planet.
+Silicone bags can also be used in the fridge, freezer or in the microwave.
 Look for good quality food grade silicone.

 BPA Free Plastic Containers